-Students will wear a mask when walking to and from Physical Education (PE) class and outside breaks.
+Students wear masks when walking to and from Physical Education (PE) class and outside breaks.
 If students are engaged in cardiovascular activity outdoors and are distanced, they do not need to wear a mask.
 If students are engaged in cardiovascular activity indoors, a minimum of 6' distancing would be necessary for aerobic activity to be done without a mask.
 Even if outdoors, students who are playing a game that does not guarantee 6' should wear a mask.
 Any activity, aerobic or not, that is outdoors and can maintain 6' does not require masks.
-Aerobic activity will take place outdoors whenever possible.
-PE equipment and playground equipment that are high-touch surfaces will either not be used, or be sanitized between uses.
+Aerobic activity takes place outdoors whenever possible.
+PE equipment and playground equipment that are high-touch surfaces are either not used, or are sanitized between uses.